 2. Measure outdoor airflow.

-3. If outdoor airflow rate is above design minimum (DesVot for ASHRAE Standard 62.1 or DesMinOA for California Title 24), adjust damper linkage on minimum outdoor air damper so that intake is at design minimum with damper fully stroked.
+3. If outdoor airflow rate is above design minimum (DesVot for ASHRAE Standard 62.1), adjust damper linkage on minimum outdoor air damper so that intake is at design minimum with damper fully stroked.

 4. If outdoor airflow rate is below design minimum, temporarily adjust return air damper position via the BAS until design outdoor airflow is achieved.
 This position shall be used for testing only and shall not limit the return air damper position during normal operation.

 5. Note DP across the outdoor air damper.
 This value becomes the design minimum outdoor air DP setpoint DesMinDP in the BAS.
 Convey this setpoint to BAS installer and note on air balance report.

+[VENT T24]Instructions for establishing MinDP are given in the TAB specification.
+For example:

+1. Open the minimum outdoor air damper and return air damper fully; close the economizer outdoor air damper.

+2. Measure outdoor airflow.

+3. If outdoor airflow rate is above design minimum (DesMinOA for California Title 24), adjust damper linkage on minimum outdoor air damper so that intake is at design minimum with damper fully stroked.

+4. If outdoor airflow rate is below design minimum, temporarily adjust return air damper position via the BAS until design outdoor airflow is achieved.
+This position shall be used for testing only and shall not limit the return air damper position during normal operation.

+5. Note DP across the outdoor air damper.
+This value becomes the design minimum outdoor air DP setpoint DesMinDP in the BAS.
+Convey this setpoint to BAS installer and note on air balance report.

 6. With the system at the minimum outdoor air position, reduce supply air fan speed until the outdoor airflow is equal to the absolute minimum outdoor airflow setpoint (AbsMinOA for California Title 24) on AHU schedule.

 7. Note DP across the outdoor air damper.
 This value becomes the absolute minimum outdoor air DP setpoint (AbsMinDP for California Title 24) in the BAS.
 Convey this setpoint to BAS installer and note on air balance report.

-Return-Fan Discharge Static Pressure Setpoints.
+[EQUALS BSP RETURNDP]Return-Fan Discharge Static Pressure Setpoints.
 (For return-fan direct building pressure control, see Section 5.16.10.)

 RFDSPmin.
 That required to deliver the design return air volume across the return air damper when the supply air fan is at design airflow and on minimum outdoor air.
-This setpoint shall be no less than 2.4 Pa (0.01 in. of water) to ensure outdoor air is not drawn backwards through the relief damper.
+This setpoint shall be no less than [UNITS [2.4 Pa] [0.01 in.]] of water) to ensure outdoor air is not drawn backwards through the relief damper.

 RFDSPmax.
-That required to exhaust enough air to maintain building static pressure at setpoint 12 Pa (0.05 in. of water) when the supply air fan is at design airflow and on 100% outdoor air.
+That required to exhaust enough air to maintain building static pressure at setpoint [UNITS [12 Pa] [0.05 in.]] of water) when the supply air fan is at design airflow and on 100% outdoor air.

-Return-Fan Airflow Tracking Setpoints.
+[EQUALS BSP RETURNTRACK] Return-Fan Airflow Tracking Setpoints.
 (For return-fan airflow tracking control, see Section 5.16.11.)

 S-R-DIFF.
-The airflow differential between supply air and return air fans required to maintain building pressure at desired pressure (e.g., 12 Pa [0.05 in. of water]) using a handheld sensor if a permanent sensor is not provided.
+The airflow differential between supply air and return air fans required to maintain building pressure at desired pressure (e.g., [UNITS [12 Pa] [0.05 in.]] of water]) using a handheld sensor if a permanent sensor is not provided.
 All exhaust fans that normally operate with the air handler should be on.

 Vrf-max.
 The maximum return fan airflow rate, typically the scheduled design airflow rate.

-Single-Zone Air-Handler Information
+[EQUALS AHU SZVAV]Single-Zone Air-Handler Information

 Fan Speed Setpoints